Check In Scan Logo

 • A reduced rate during the low season (November to March).

-Exemptions from paying the tourist tax in the Algarve
+Exemptions from tourist tax in the Algarve

 Not all guests are required to pay the tourist tax.
 Generally, the following exemptions apply: